VerdantFox/blog_posts/posts/0001_flask_authomatic/flask_authomatic.md

 @app.route("/")
 def index():
-    """Landing page for our oauth test with hyperlinks to each oauth test""" return """
+    """Landing page for our OAuth test with hyperlinks to each OAuth test""" return """
     <p><a href="/users/facebook_oauth">Go to Facebook</a></p>
     <p><a href="/users/google_oauth">Go to Google</a></p>